KomyakDevelopment/esx_idleped/README.md

 # Information
 This is an advanced idle ped script that you can use to spawn the desired ped with an idle animation.
 All peds spawned are invincible and cannot be harmed.
+You can also change the ped model & add another animation.

 # How to use
 In config.lua you can edit the cordinates & model of your desired ped.